mattrussi/gitlab-com-runbooks/docs/patroni/pg_repack.md

 # Pg_repack using gitlab-pgrepack

-[gitlab-pgrepack](https://gitlab.com/gitlab-com/gl-infra/gitlab-pgrepack.git) is a helper tool for running pg_repack in Gitlab eenvironments.
+[gitlab-pgrepack](https://gitlab.com/gitlab-com/gl-infra/gitlab-pgrepack.git) is a helper tool for running pg_repack in Gitlab environments.
+It is open source and works on top of the [pg_repack PostgreSQL](https://github.com/reorg/pg_repack) extension.

 ## Why pgRepack?
-Most solutions to deal with bloat (vacuum, reindex, vacuum full, cluster) are blocking actions.
-PgRepack provides a solution with minimal locking activity.
+Bloat can be seen as the "remains" of UPDATE and DELETE activity.
+When a row is updated, postgreSQL uses temporary extra "rows" to do this job.
+After transaction finish, that temporary row/s are what a so call "dead rows".
+VACUUM can be used to clean those dead rows.

+VACUUM uses locks for doing their job, and it can interfere with regular database activity.
+Pg_repack uses a model that requires minimal locks, suitable for database with high and concurrent activity.

 ## Prerequisites